-(E) Provide perfect after-sales service and set up real-time service bases
+E. Provide perfect after-sales service and deploy real-time service bases

-When there is a problem with the process equipment, if it is not repaired immediately, it will cause huge losses to customers with defective products or shutdown.
-Therefore, the number of perfect after-sales service and service bases will affect customers' purchasing intentions.
-Therefore, the company expands its customer base.
-The trend of the region, with the establishment of service bases, has established Suzhou and Shenzhen subsidiaries in mainland China, and has also established a number of service bases in various places to solve problems that customers may encounter in production, so as to provide immediate assistance and help enhance customer interests.
-Maximizing and providing perfect after-sales service is also one of the company's developments niches
+When there is a problem with the process equipment, if it is not repaired immediately, it will cause huge losses for the customer to produce defective products or shutdown.
+Therefore, the number of perfect after-sales service and service bases will affect the customer's willingness to purchase.
+Therefore, the company's customer base expands the trend of the region., to cooperate with the establishment of service bases, has established subsidiaries in Suzhou and Shenzhen in mainland China, and has also established multiple service bases in various places to solve problems such as failures that customers may encounter in production, so as to provide immediate assistance and help improve customer interests Maximizing and providing perfect after-sales service is also one of the company's development niches.